MA in Social Entrepreneurship and Change FAQS

 What is the required GPA?

-We ask that candidates have a 3.0 cumulative GPA from their baccalaureate program; however, we review all applications holistically for individuals who show potential for success in our program.
+We ask that program candidates have a 3.0 cumulative GPA from their baccalaureate program; however, we review all applications holistically for individuals who show potential for success in our program.
 If you're concerned about your GPA, you may include a brief 'GPA Statement of Explanation' with your application.

 When does the program start?